-Cavtat is probably the most southerly Croatian resort of all, located around 20 km south of Dubrovnik and only 22 km from the border with Montenegro.
+Cavtat is the most southerly Croatian resort of all, located around 20 km south of Dubrovnik and only 22 km from the border with Montenegro.
 Cavtat is an exceedingly pretty town, and is a great place to base yourself in if you’re after all the sights and culture of Dubrovnik but don’t want the hustle and bustle.
-It is very easy to travel between the Cavtat to Dubrovnik.
+It is very easy to travel from Cavtat to Dubrovnik by bus or boat.

 Getting to Cavtat